-First Offense: The student will be suspended from interscholastic activities and practice for ten (10) calendar days.
+First TAD Offense: The student will be suspended from interscholastic activities and practice for ten (10) calendar days.
 Fifty (50) percent of the suspension will be forgiven and the student may return to practice if the student and parent/guardian complete the First Offense educational component.
 For tobacco use, if a student under the First Offense Penalty violates the Tobacco Rule with the ten (10) calendar days period of suspension, the student's period of suspension will start over again; the First Offense educational component will become mandatory and no forgiveness will be granted.
 This process will continue until the student has demonstrated ten (10) calendar days without a subsequent tobacco violation.
-A student who has not completed a suspension or re-suspension under the first Offense penalty for violation of the Tobacco Rule does not become subject to imposition of penalties under a Second, Third or Fourth Offense for violation of the Tobacco Rule, until the student has completed all suspensions and re-suspensions under the First Offense Penalty for tobacco use.
-A student serving a First Offense penalty under the Tobacco Rule is, however, subject to immediate imposition of a Second Offense Penalty to the extent this is based upon violation of the non-tobacco prohibitions under this policy.
+A student who has not completed a suspension or re-suspension under the first Offense penalty for violation of the Tobacco Rule does not become subject to imposition of penalties under a Second, Third or Fourth Offense for violation of the Tobacco Rule, until the student serving a First Offense penalty under the Tobacco Rule is, however, subject to immediate imposition of a Second Offense Penalty to the extent this is based upon violation of the non-tobacco prohibitions under this policy.

-Second Offense The student will be suspended from interscholastic activities and practice for forty-five (45) calendar days.
+Second TAD Offense The student will be suspended from interscholastic activities and practice for forty-five (45) calendar days.
 Both the student and parent/guardian must complete the Second Offense educational chemical assessment component (see below) prior to the student's return to practice or competition and there will be no forgiveness of calendar days of suspension.
 While under the period of suspension, the student may return to practice after completion of the Second Offense educational component.
 A student may need additional days of practice before returning to competition (Article 7, Section 5; ASAA).

-Third Offense The student will be suspended from interscholastic activities and practice for one (1) calendar year.
-Both the student and parent/guardian must complete the Third Offense educational component prior to the student's return to competition and there will be no forgiveness of calendar days of suspension.
-While under the period of suspension, the student may return to practice after completion of the Third Offense educational component.
+Third TAD Offense The student will be suspended from interscholastic activities and practice for six (6) calendar months.
+Both the student and parent/guardian must complete the Third Offense educational chemical assessment component prior to the student's return to competition and there will be no forgiveness of calendar days of suspension.
+While under the period of suspension, the student may return to practice after completion of the Third Offense educational component and a presentation to the KPBSD School Board.
 A student may need additional days of practice before returning competition (Article 7, Section 5; ASAA).